 MIPS has been a listed company on the Stockholm Nasdaq Stock Exchange since 2017 and BRG no longer owns a large share.

 More than five million helmets featuring MIPS technology were sold up until the end of 2017.
 You can now buy MIPS helmets from most of the leading bike helmet brands, including Bell, Giro, Specialized, Bontrager, Lazer, MET, Poc, Smith… There are exceptions; there are no MIPS helmet from Kask or Catlike, for example.
+Check out thoughts from Kask down at the bottom of the page.

 MIPS isn't confined to the bicycle world, it's also found in motorcycling, snow sports, ice hockey and military applications.